FAQ

 Yes, there are two options: either through line-of-sight direct communication or using a satellite connection.

-No, however with a 30 times higher data rate than AIS, it will be possible to add a digital signature while transmitting the identity of a ship.
+No, however with a 30 times higher data rate than AIS, and use of MCP/MMS it is possible to add a digital signature while transmitting the identity of a ship.
 This makes the information the sender is sending out trustworthy.
-The use of digital signature is a part of IALA guidline G1117-1 MCP.
-If interested in MCP, please contact us.
+The use of digital signature is a part of IALA guideline G1117-1 MCP.

-You need a AIS/VDES transceiver, designed and tested to IEC 61933-2 and future ITU-R M.2092-1 as applicable.
-We recommend installing the Sternula MMS Proxy as well.
+An AIS/VDES transceiver, designed and tested to IEC 61933-2 and ITU-R M.2092-1 as applicable.
+We recommend installing the Sternula MMS Proxy Ship as well.

 No. The new AIS 2.0/VDES transceiver will consist of AIS/ASM and VDES/AIS 2.0.
 It will still be used alongside AIS as 3G and 4G or 4G and 5G are used alongside each other.